Crews Paint Over Frank Rizzo Mural In South Philadelphia

 PHILADELPHIA (CBS) — The Frank Rizzo mural in South Philadelphia has been painted over.
 The mural at 9th and Montrose Streets in the Italian Market became a blank canvas overnight Sunday.

-The mural of the former mayor and Philadelphia police commissioner was vandalized last weekend amid protests.
+The mural of the former mayor and police commissioner was vandalized last weekend amid protests.

 #BREAKING: After the Frank Rizzo statue was removed from the front of the Municipal Services Building last week, the Rizzo mural in the Italian Market is now gone.
 Crews painted over it early this morning.
 We’ll have updates on @CBSPhilly. pic.twitter.com/EF0841kQco